walwalwalides/MMP_Collection/README.md

 ## Software Development Process
 Approximately every month the MMP project makes a new major release.
 Between major releases point releases will appear that add important bug fixes but no new features.
 Note that these releases are intended for distributors and system integrators.

+I have adopted the following versioning policy:

+* I increment the **major version** with any incompatible change to non-preview functionality.

+* I increment the **minor version** with any backwards-compatible changes to functionality.

+* I increment the **patch version** with any backwards-compatible bug fixes.

 Under the following link you will find all software processing development :
 - [All Integrate Features](https://github.com/walwalwalides/MMP_Collection/blob/master/New_Feautres_Version.md)
 ------